Innalenkil Nale: Plot

 Ayisha is a widow.
 She was married to a very old man in a very younger age.
-On seeing her husband's face for the first time, she was frightened, and so she left her husbands house.
+On seeing her husband's face for the first time, she was frightened, and so she left her husband's house.
 After a few days, they got a telegram that he is no more.
 Ayisha's brother and wife plot to get her share of property.
 They plan to get her signature on the document by making her believe that the agreement was to make her partner in her brother's business.
 Ayisha handles the newly bought shirt to Rahim (their driver) as a festival gift.

 Madhu slaps and shouts at his wife for taking money from his purse without asking him.
 Susheela had taken money in the morning for buying tonic (medicine) for her younger daughter who was ill.
 Madhu throws and breaks the medicine bottle and shouts heavily at her.
 This irritates Madhu's family and his father and brother asks them to leave the house, so that they could live peacefully there.

 Vimala's brother marries Vidhu.
 Vidhu's parents visit their house, and they take them to their estate.
 Vidhu's mother trickily makes Vidhu's husband agree that he leave his family and stay with them.

 While returning from the job one night Rahim finds her sister weeping.
 She tells her that she got a letter from someone named Purushotham.
 While tracing the return address in the letter Rahim finds him in a hotel.
 Rahim beats Purushotham.
 However, only after he is arrested does he discover that Puroshotham is a police constable.

 Madhu, Susheela and their kids move to a new house.
 Susheela and kids wait for Madhu to take the dinner.
 However, Madhu comes home with some of his friends and asks her to cook meat and fish which he had bought.
 They start consuming liquor and make noise, while Susheela cooks the meat and fish.
 In the meanwhile, the hungry children fell asleep.
 Later, Susheela wakes up to find that the entire place is made dirty by Madhu and his friends.

 Rahim arranges her sisters wedding with a textile salesman, who has many demands including a rubber bed, a radio, etc. Rahim asks the money lent to Vimala's father during the marriage of his son; so as to meet the demands of his would-be brother-in-law.
 Vimala's father goes to his son, however his son returns him empty handed.
 Ayisha hands her necklace to Rahim's sister for her marriage.